An Introduction to Optics

 or class with fields).
 It's for data that is guaranteed to exist.

-- Example: To solve our initial problem of updating the user's street name:
+- To solve our initial problem of updating the user's street name, we compose lenses:

-generates lenses for you.
-You compose them to create a direct path to the nested data.
+// Compose lenses to create a direct path to the nested data

 // Perform the deep update in a single, readable line